Skip to content

 • Program director question-and-answer session/wrap-up

-An optional virtual social hour with residents will be arranged the night before your interview by the recruitment committee as well.
+An optional virtual social hour with residents will be arranged the night before your interview by the recruitment committee as well as an in-person second look day in February.

 Program Leadership Expand answer